Brown joins MIT-led I-Corps Hub to expand regional innovation network

 A five-year $15 million grant from NSF will help New England researchers translate discoveries to commercial technology.

 Brown University has joined a group of seven other regional university partners to form a new U.S. National Science Foundation (NSF)-funded Innovation Corps (I-Corps) Hub aimed at accelerating innovation and translation of research discoveries to the marketplace.
-The NSF will fund $15 million over five years for the implementation of the New England Region I-Corps Hub, set to launch January 1, 2025 and stretching from Rhode Island to Maine.
+The NSF will fund up to $15 million over five years for the implementation of the New England Region I-Corps Hub, set to launch January 1, 2025 and stretching from Rhode Island to Maine.

 Brown is joined by Hub partner institutions Harvard University, Northeastern University, Tufts University, University of Maine, University of Massachusetts Amherst, University of New Hampshire and Hub lead Massachusetts Institute of Technology.